deslin-delvi/Keep-It-Fresh/README.md

 # Grocery Tracker App 🛒

-This is a full-stack Grocery List Tracking Application with AI recipe suggestions and grocery-related queries.
+This is a full-stack Grocery List Management Application with AI recipe suggestions and grocery-related queries.

 ## 🧩 Features
 - Frontend with HTML, CSS, and JavaScript